wenex-org/cdc-departure/README.md

 # CDC Departure

-Emigrate to the Wenex ecosystem with [CDC](https://www.confluent.io/learn/change-data-capture/) and [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) Connect from your old fashion SQL DBMS to the NoSQL solution of wenex with MongoDB, this is an example project to do it.
+Emigrate to the Wenex ecosystem with [CDC](https://www.confluent.io/learn/change-data-capture/) and [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) Connect from your old-fashioned SQL DBMS to the NoSQL solution of Wenex with MongoDB, this is an example project to do it.

 ## Quick Start Guide